jkomg/container-journey-template/README.md

     # Create paid Kubernetes cluster
     $ bx cs cluster-create --name [your_cluster_name] --location [location id] --machine-type [machine type] --private-vlan [private vlan id] --public-vlan [public vlan id] --workers [number of workers]
     ```
-    A free cluster comes with one worker node to deploy container pods upon.
-A worker node is the compute host, typically a virtual machine, that your pods run on.
-A pod is a group of one or more containers, the shared storage for those containers, and the options about how to run them.
-The pod model is as an "application specific logical host", which means it contains one or more application containers which are relatively tightly coupled.

-    A paid cluster comes with multiple worker nodes to deploy container pods upon.
-It also comes with full Kubernetes features such as Load Balancer and Ingress.
-You can use the following commands to view the available location id, machine type, and VLAN id for your paid cluster.
-    ```shell
-    $ bx cs locations # list of available location
-    $ bx cs machine-types [location id] # list of available machine type for the location
-    $ bx cs vlans [location id] # private and public vlan id for the location
-    ```

 > **Note:** It can take up to 2 hours for the worker node machine to be ordered, and for the cluster to be set up and provisioned.